jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-024.md

 <!-- an equal quantity of similar -->

-Likewise, there are some earth-aether particles in the air mass that oppose the earth-aether particles of `Body B`.
+Likewise, there are some earth-aether particles in the air mass that oppose the earth-aether particles of rock `B`.
 But these do nothing to the earth-aether particles of that body.

 Subtracting these from both sides, the remaining air-aether in this air mass acts on the remaining earth-aether particles of `Body B`.